Itvisors/mendix-DataTables/README.md

 - Force a table refresh from your microflow
 - Feed XPath constraints from an attribute
 - Specify column widths or allow the grid to size the columns based on actual data and available space.
+- Either fit the grid in the available width, or use horizontal scrolling.
 - Selection similar to DataGrid
 - Selection changed microflow, to implement functionality similar to 'listen to grid'
 - Define buttons to work with the selected rows.
 Each button will call a microflow, which receives the current selection.